biometryhub/biometryassist/cran-comments.md

 ## Submission

+Resubmission.
+Extra files removed, apologies.
 This version add some new features and fixes some minor bugs.

 ## Test environments
 * Local Windows 10 install, R 4.4.0